charlottegiseleweil/pdm_report/src/03_Litt_review.md

 Spatial data is handled with specific tools, so called **geographical information systems (GIS)** which link geographic (e.g maps) and descriptive informations.
 Data is organized is different layers, associated based on their geography.
 Spatial data can be stored in two types: raster, which is a collection of pixels referenced with coordinates, and vector, which corresponds to a set of point, lines and polygons.
 Different projections and coordinate systems are of great importance when dealing with spatial data: the round shape of the earth different from the flat projections of the maps means that distortion cannot be avoided.
 These projections conserve either the shape, or the area for example but cannot conserve all measures [@LectureGIS].
 ####Modes of visualization
 Required for printed format, **static presentations** are essential.
 Plus, in the context of inter-organizational projects, there is almost always a need to summarize results in static reports.
 **Dynamic user-interactive visualizations** gives the greatest flexibility to the user who is given options to test and visualize results while having some control on the display.
 In many cases, user interactivity enhances the user's implication and satisfaction [@Teo2003281].
 Dynamic displays offers many options to tailored and multi-dimensional visualizations.
-Section ({number}) will detail some of the main features of interest.**Dynamic storytelling** is the in-between between the two previous visualization modes, is is dynamic but not fully interactive.
+Section \ref{sec:interactivefeatures} will detail some of the main features of interest.**Dynamic storytelling** is the in-between between the two previous visualization modes, is is dynamic but not fully interactive.
 The viewer is guided through the visualization, either by a presenter, or step-by-step through the storyline, he therefore has less flexibility to "play around" with the variables, but it can result in easier delivery of main message.
 Especially useful during presentations, but also on webpages, the dynamic storytelling allows the flexibility and multi-dimensional displays options of dynamic visualizations, while keeping control on the selected options, i.e walking the user through the visualization to lead to the envisioned goal.

-####Distortion techniques
+####Distortion techniques {#sec:disto}
 When displaying large datasets, combining considerations about different scales can become very tricky.
 As noted in (({section number lit review intro}), aiming for graphical integrity, the context of the dataset is required to be presented.
 However, when attempting to show local variations, displaying two scales at once is a notable challenge.
 Some distortion techniques have been developed in order to view precisely local details in their global context.
 They allows a greater space to the display of a focused zone, while still embedding its surrounding context.
 Generally, linear or hyperbolic geometry supports the smooth connection of the focus area and the background, that have different scales [@Leung].

 - The **bifocal display** (or lens) corresponds simply to a linear transformation (in one or two directions) [@bifocal and @Leung].